Development

 reshaping the world.
 The future,

-of human society, of our children, depends on each of us ”; [xliii] Today, as after 50 years later, far from the advancement of
+of human society, of our children, depends on each of us ”; [xliii]

 all peoples in the world, UN Development Program (UNDP) reports that